-10. An increasing number of learner achievements recorded on the NLRD Stakeholders who criticise the NQF do so on the basis that the NQF is poorly understood.
+Indicator Title 9.
+An increasing number of learner achievements recorded on the NLRD Stakeholders who criticise the NQF do so on the basis that the NQF is poorly understood.
 SAQA's focus will be on promoting the NQF with simple and easy-to-understand language and tools so that stakeholders understand what the NQF is about and how it benefits them.
-The National Learners' Records Database (NLRD) is the largest and only official database of the NQF.
+Definition The National Learners' Records Database (NLRD) is the largest and only official database of the NQF.
 Among other sets of information, the NLRD contains learner achievement data.
 The growth in the learner achievement data is a reflection of the NQF working for the people.
 The NLRD is an indicator of learners' benefitting from the NQF.
-The NQF Amendment Act, once promulgated, makes it a requirement for QCs to load all learner achievement data on the NLRD within 30 days of it being in the public domain.
-The purpose of this indicator is to ensure that the NLRD contains 21 000 000 or more learner achievements.
-Quality Councils and information partners such as SETAs and professional bodies that load data onto the NLRD A report is drawn annually on the total number of learner achievements on the NLRD and compared to the previous year's learner achievement data.
-The NLRD should load one million or more learner achievements each year.
-QCs, professional bodies and information partners continue to load data on the NLRD, in compliance with the NQF Act and the NQF Amendment Act once promulgated.
-Data cleaning does not result in net negative growth in numbers N/A N/A Quarterly achievements accumulating to the annual target The NLRD reflects 20 million or more learner achievements.
+The NQF Amendment Act, once proclaimed, makes it a requirement for QCs to load all learner achievement data on the NLRD within 30 days of it being in the public domain.
+The purpose of this indicator is to ensure that the NLRD contains 21 000 000 or more learners with achievements.
+Source of Data Quality Councils and information partners such as SETAs and professional bodies that load data onto the NLRD Method of calculation/assessment A report is drawn annually on the total number of learners with achievements on the NLRD for the year and as at 31 March each year.

+Assumptions QCs, professional bodies and information partners continue to load data on the NLRD, in compliance with the NQF Act and the NQF Amendment Act once proclaimed.
+Data cleaning does not result in nett negative growth in numbers Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Reporting cycle Quarterly achievements accumulating to the annual target Desired performance The NLRD reflects 21 million or more learners with achievements.
 The actual performance should exceed the targeted performance.
-Data Manager (Manager: MIS); Executive: NQF Operations
+Indicator responsibility Manager: NQF MIS; Executive: NQF Operations